jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Profiles_management.md

   -an -vcodec libx264 -b:v 1500k -f rawvideo DOUBLE_PASS -vcodec libx264 -b:v 1500k
   ```
 - "_Files supported in the import_" field is optional and is useful for limiting the importation of one or more formats
-  that you can specify or not (this entry is not mandatory).
+  that you can specify or not.
+When you specify a list of formats, they must be separated by a white space.

 - "_Output format extension_", Here you have to specify the name of the output format (extension), without including
   the dot '.' and any other punctuation mark.